jessepav/lacygoill-wiki-backup/vim/vim.md

 In insert mode, a character is between 2 characters.
 In normal mode, a character is *on* a character.

-But while in  normal there are `n`  possible characters on which  the cursor may be, in insert mode there are `n+1`  possible positions for the cursor (“posts vs fences”).
+But while in normal  mode there are `n` possible characters  on which the cursor may be, in insert mode there are `n+1` possible positions for the cursor (“posts vs fences”).

 When you  switch to insert  mode from  normal mode, the  cursor has to  choose a location between 2 characters.